jlehker/bestlists/docs/index.rst

-.. bestlists documentation master file, created by sphinx-quickstart.
+.. todovoodoo documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to bestlists's documentation!
+Welcome to todovoodoo's documentation!
 ====================================================================

 Contents: